Wei-Kuang/Udacity_AB_Testing_Final_Project/README.md

 #### Invariant Metrics
 *The key is to find the steps **before the new feature**.

-* **Number of cookies (pageviews) :** The course overview page is prior to the new change.
+* **Number of cookies (pageviews) :** The course overview page is prior to the new feature.
 Thus, this metric should be the same between control and experiment groups.

-* **Number of clicks (start free trial bottom):** This feature is prior to the new change.
+* **Number of clicks (start free trial bottom):** This metric is prior to the new feature.
 Thus, this metric should not change between control and experiment groups.

 * **Click-through-probability(=clicks/pageviews):**  Same reason.
 The click and course pageview are prior to the new feature, so there should be no change in this metric between the control and experiment groups.

 #### Evaluation Metrics
-*1. The key is to find the steps **after the new feature**.
+*The key is to identify the steps **after the new feature**.
 Thus, metrics which are related to "enrollment" or "payment" can be evaluation metric.*

-* **Gross Conversion (=enrollment/click):** "enrollment" occurs after this new feautre, and "clikc" (the denominator) is invariant, so this metric will move in the experiment and can be used as an evaluation metric.
-The desgin of this new feature is to divert less-committed people to the Free course, and thus we expect that the number of users in "enrollment" should go down in the experiment, compared to the control group*
+* **Gross Conversion (=enrollment/click):** "enrollment" occurs after the new feautre, and "clikc" (the denominator) is invariant, so this metric is movable and can be used as an evaluation metric.
+We expect that gross conversion to **go down** in the experiment, because *the desgin of this new feature is to divert less-committed people to the free course, instead of enrollment in the free trial.
+This causes less people to be in the "enrollment".

-* **Net conversion (=payment/click):** "payment" occurs after this new feautre, and "clikc" (the denominator) is invariant, so this metric can be used as evaluation metric.
-We expect this metirc
+* **Net conversion (=payment/click):** "payment" occurs after this new feautre, and "clikc" (the denominator) is invariant, so this metricis is movable and can be used as an evaluation metric.
+We expect the net conversion to be **higher** in the experiment, because the new feature is supposed to select more committed people who are likely to stay in the free trail and make payment at the end.

-* **Retention (=payment/enrollment):** Both of "payment" and "entrollment" occurs after this new feautre
+* **Retention (=payment/enrollment):** Both of "payment" and "entrollment" occur after this new feautre.
+We expect the retention rate to be **higher** in the experiment, because the new feature is supposed to select more committed people who are likely to make paymnet.

 #### Bad Metrics
-* **Number of user-ids (enrollment):**
+* **Number of user-ids (enrollment):** In the experiment, enrollment stage is after the new feature, but enrollment (cout) may not be a good evaluation metric.
+The reason is that it's not good to use a pure count metric as the evaluation metric in the funnel process analysis.
+In the funnel process, the number of the counts for each step is conditioned to previous step.
+Thus, it's good to use rate or probabliy which is normalized, instead of the pure counting number.